bdastur/notes/kubernetes/testapp/README.md

                 cluster supports.
 * Template: Contains information about the current template that is being executed.

+Note: Built-in values always begin with a capital letter, following Go's naming convention.
+      You could choose to use lower-case letters when defining your own values, to help distinguish local names from the built-in ones.

 This is an example of using them in our configmap template:
 ```
 data: